 - Remote Captioning

-Sign Language and oral interpreters contracted and supervised by ASL Administrator for students who are deaf or hard-of hearing.
+American Sign Language (ASL) and oral interpreters contracted and supervised by ASL Administrator for students who are deaf or hard-of hearing.

 How do I request services?

 Students looking to request services will need to fill out the Interpreting/Captioning service request form no later than 5 business days before the scheduled event or class.
-The Office of Disability Services will not process the request submitted later than the required time.
+The Office of Disability Services may not be able to process a request submitted later than the required time.